-The global ginger processing market grew at a CAGR of 13.4% during 2014-2019.
+The global ginger processing market exhibited strong growth during 2015-2020.
 Ginger is a type of spice that belongs to the plant family of Zingiberaceae.
 It is an excellent source of dietary fiber, vitamin E (alpha-tocopherol), vitamin B6, iron, magnesium, manganese, potassium and selenium.
 Being aromatic and pungent, ginger adds a distinctive flavor to several food products and has been used as a common ingredient in Asian cuisines for centuries.
 The spicy aroma of ginger is mainly due to the presence of ketones, especially gingerols, which have significant importance in its food and health-related applications.
 To extend its shelf-life, gingers can be artificially processed into different versions, such as paste, oil and powder.
 Some of the basic steps included in ginger processing are harvesting, washing, drying and packaging.

 Nowadays, with rising health-consciousness, consumers across the globe are preferring nutrition-rich food products, which is providing a boost to the growing popularity of processed ginger.
 In the food industry, the powdered form of ginger is widely used as a condiment or flavoring agent in salad dressings, tomato ketchup and sauces, pickles, gravies, meat sausages and curry dishes.
 Other than this, ginger powder is regarded as an excellent carminative ingredient that reduces intestinal gas.
 As a result, they are used in the treatment of a number of skin disorders in ayurvedic medicines.
 Also, the regular consumption of processed ginger products reduces the risk of diabetes, obesity, heart diseases, resulting in increased energy, reduced weight and a healthy complexion.
 Ginger powder is also utilized for adding fragrance in soaps and personal care products.
 Moreover, the oil obtained from ginger is mainly employed in the flavoring of beverages, confectioneries and perfumes.
-Looking forward, IMARC Group expects the global ginger processing market to exhibit strong growth during 2020-2025.
+Looking forward, IMARC Group expects the global ginger processing market to grow at a CAGR of 13.40% during 2021-2026.

 Breakup by Form: